Maximilian Welzmüller

-Maximilian Welzmüller (born 10 January 1990) is a German professional footballer who plays as a defensive midfielder for German club SpVgg Unterhaching.
+Maximilian Welzmüller (born 10 January 1990) is a German former professional footballer who played as a defensive midfielder.

-Club career
+Career

 Early career

-In his youth, Welzmuller played for SC Fürstenfeldbruck and TSV 1860 Munich before moving to FSV Frankfurt II.
+In his youth, Welzmüller played for SC Fürstenfeldbruck and 1860 Munich before moving to FSV Frankfurt II.

-Greuther Furth
+Greuther Fürth

-In 2010, Welzmuller moved to the youth teams of SpVgg Greuther Fürth.
+In 2010, Welzmüller moved to the youth teams of Greuther Fürth.
 He made his debut on 8 August 2010 against SV Wehen Wiesbaden II.
 He came on in the 80th minute, replacing Ronny Philp.

-Unterhaching
+SpVgg Unterhaching

-In July 2012, Welzmuller moved to 3.
+In July 2012, Welzmüller moved to 3.
 Liga club SpVgg Unterhaching.
-He made his league debut on 21 July 2012 in a 0–0 draw with SV Darmstadt 98.
+He made his league debut on 21 July 2012 in a 0–0 draw with Darmstadt 98.
 He scored his first league goal about two months later in a 3–2 win over Arminia Bielefeld on 1 September 2012.
 The goal came in the 39th minute.

-Aalen
+VfR Aalen

-On 6 May 2014, he moved to 2.
+On 6 May 2014, Welzmüller moved to 2.
 Bundesliga side VfR Aalen signing a two-year contract.
 He made his league debut for Aalen in a 2–0 loss against SV Sandhausen on 28 February 2015.
 He was replaced by Andreas Hofmann in the 78th minute.
 He scored his first league goal for the club a year-and-a-half later with the lone goal in victory over Holstein Kiel.
 The goal came in the 87th minute.